 This walk takes in the whole of Paseo del Prado along with many of the sumptuous buildings that line it.
 From the northern end of the Prado, head south toward Parque Central, passing the streamlined art deco Teatro Fausto.
-Dating from 1938, it exhibits the sharp lines and pure cubist simplicity of Depression-era America, and is famous for its light plays and comedy shows.
+Dating from 1938, it exhibits the cubist simplicity of Depression-era America, and is famous for its light plays and comedy shows.

 Contrasting sharply with other modern architectural styles on Calle Trocadero (just off the main drag) is the neo-Moorish Hotel Sevilla, built in 1908 but harking back to a bygone age of Spanish stucco and intricate mudéjar craftsmanship.

-Turn right on Agramonte and detour down Ánimas for Havana's most emblematic art deco building, Edificio Bacardí, the ex-HQ of the Bacardi rum dynasty.
-It's a vivid and highly decorative incarnation of this popular inter-war architectural genre, garnished with granite, Capellanía limestone and multi-colored bricks.
+Turn right on Agramonte and detour down Ánimas for Havana's most emblematic art deco building, Edificio Bacardí, former HQ of the Bacardi rum dynasty.
+It's a vivid and highly decorative incarnation of this popular interwar architectural genre, garnished with granite, Capellanía limestone and multicolored bricks.

-Retrace Ánimas to the Prado and you’ll be eyeballing the Palacio de los Matrimonios, a rival to the presidential palace for opulence.
+Retrace Ánimas to the Prado and you’ll be eyeballing the Palacio de los Matrimonios, which rivals the presidential palace for opulence.
 Dating from the 1910s, it was once the Casino Español, a Cuban-Spanish social club.
-These days it hosts weddings in its lavish 1st-floor ballroom.
+These days it hosts secular weddings in its lavish 1st-floor ballroom.

-At the southwest corner of Parque Central, eclecticism meets neo-baroque at the flamboyant Centro Gallego, another Spanish social club, built in 1915 around the existing Teatro Tacón.
-Today it’s the Gran Teatro de la Habana Alicia Alonso and has recently reopened after a lengthy restoration.
+At the southwestern corner of Parque Central, eclecticism meets neo-baroque at the flamboyant Centro Gallego, another Spanish social club, built in 1915 around the existing Teatro Tacón.
+Today it’s the Gran Teatro de la Habana Alicia Alonso, HQ of the Cuban National Ballet.

 Facing the theater across leafy Parque Central is the equally eclectic Centro Asturiano, now part of the Museo Nacional de Bellas Artes, with four separate rooftop lookouts and a richly gilded interior.

-Restoration is ongoing at the Cuban national assembly, Capitolio Nacional, built between 1926 and 1929 on sugar money.
-It captures Latin America's neoclassical revival, with sweeping stairways and Doric columns harking back to a purer and more strident Grecian ideal.
+Recently reopened after a six-year restoration, Capitolio Nacional, the Cuban national assembly, was built between 1926 and 1929 on sugar money.
+It captures Latin America's neoclassical revival, with sweeping stairways and Doric columns harking back to a strident Grecian ideal.

 Finish your walk in busy Parque de la Fraternidad, sometimes called Jurassic Park for the lines of old American cars parked hereabouts.
-Busts of famous American leaders punctuate the greenery, including one of US president Abraham Lincoln.
+Busts of famous US leaders punctuate the greenery, including one of Abraham Lincoln.

 Walking Tour: The Malecón